AIPG Policies and Procedures

 An adjudicatory report, whether prepared on the record or following a hearing, shall contain the following.

 a.
-Findings of fact, based on the evidence received and testimony heard in a hearing, if any;
+Findings of fact, based on the evidence received and testimony given at the hearing.

 b.
-Conclusions of the adjudicator or adjudicatory board including a list of allegations dismissed and reasons for dismissal, a list of provisions of the Code of Ethics violated, if any, and a statement of the evidence relied upon in finding each violation;
+Conclusions of the adjudicator or adjudicatory board about the alledged ethical violations including a list of allegations dismissed and reasons for dismissal, a list of provisions of the Code of Ethics violated, if any, and a statement of the evidence relied upon in finding each violation;

 c.
-The disciplinary sanction to be imposed on the respondent member as a result of each violation or as a result of the cumulative violations, which may consist of the sanctions provided for in Section 6 of these procedures; and
+The disciplinary sanction to be imposed on the respondent member as a result of each violation or as a result of the cumulative violations, which may consist of the sanctions provided for in Section 6 of these procedures.

 d.
 A copy of the record before the adjudicator or adjudicatory board.